nickmagginas/ImageClassification/README.md

 --- testing_dataset !!!

 # Submitted Zip
 The submitted zip contains all relevant files including all the models, dataset and helpful files.
+You might wish to copy the dropIndices numpy file which specifies the indices to be droped since it takes quite a lot of time to create the dataset for the first time if this file does not exist beacasue we have to apply the HOG classifier to each individual image.